-Many-sorted logic is not only natural for reasoning about more than one type of objects with an efficient proof theory, but also a unifier for many other logics.
-Therefore, the study of many-sorted logic and its model theory gives us a clue to the behavior of some other logics which can be translated into many-sorted logic and also allows us an easy way to compare different logics.
+Many-sorted logic is not only a natural language for reasoning about more than one type of objects with an efficient proof theory, but also a unifier for many other logics.
+Therefore, the study of many-sorted logic and its model theory gives us a clue to the behavior of some other logics which can be translated into many-sorted logic and also furnish us with an easy way to compare different logics.
+As we shall show in section 3, it is indeed the perfect candidate to act as a unifying framework in which we may situate and compare most of the many logics which abound in the literature.